Penaz91/LibreSplit/docs/auto-splitters.md

 ## sig_scan

-`sig_scan` performs a signature/pattern scan using the provided IDA-style byte array and an optional integer offset, It returns a numeric representation of the found address.
+`sig_scan` performs a signature/pattern scan using the provided IDA-style byte array and an integer offset, It returns a numeric representation of the found address.

 Example: